cabforum/cabforum.org/content/posts/2021/2021-06-03-ballot-sc45-wildcard-domain-validation.md

 The following motion has been proposed by Ryan Sleevi of Google and endorsed by Jos Purvis of Cisco and Dimitris Zacharopoulos of HARICA.

-It can be viewed on GitHub as
+It can be viewed on GitHub as <https://github.com/cabforum/servercert/pull/269>

-— MOTION BEGINS —
+## Motion begins

 This ballot modifies the “Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates” (“Baseline Requirements”), based on Version 1.7.4.